Montana Fouts

-Montana Fay Fouts (born June 4, 2000) is an American professional softball pitcher for the Talons of the Athletes Unlimited Softball League (AUSL) and is a member of the United States women's national softball team.
+Montana Fay Fouts (born June 4, 2000) is an American professional softball pitcher for the Utah Talons of the Athletes Unlimited Softball League (AUSL) and is a member of the United States women's national softball team.
 A four-time All-American pitcher at the University of Alabama, she is best known for pitching a perfect game against UCLA in the 2021 Women's College World Series.

 Early life

 Montana Fay Fouts was born on June 4, 2000, in Charleston, West Virginia.
 After her parents separated, she moved with her mother to Grayson, Kentucky, at age 10; her father regularly drove around 80 miles from Charleston to Grayson to watch her high school games.
 She attended East Carter High School where she was named Kentucky's Miss Softball and Kentucky's state Gatorade Player of the Year in softball in 2016, 2017, and 2018.
 Fouts holds the Kentucky high school softball ERA record for a pitcher of 0.16 earned runs allowed per game, and set a single-season high school record in the state for the most perfect games (9) and no-hitters (14).
 Fouts had 111 career high school wins with 1,483 strikeouts, 77 shutouts, 25 no-hitters and 15 perfect games.